 Read more: INSANITY Vs. P90X Workout

 The P90X program includes 12 workouts, and the Supreme 90 Day program includes 10.
 Both programs have the same five strength-training workouts: "Chest, Shoulders and Triceps," "Shoulders and Arms," "Back and Biceps," "Legs" and "Chest and Back."
 Both programs also have a core workout DVD.

-The P90X program includes a cardio workout, a martial arts style workout and a plyometrics workout.
+The P90X program includes a cardio workout, a martial arts-style workout and a plyometrics workout.
 The Supreme 90 Day program includes a cardio workout and a Tabata interval workout.
 Tabata intervals consist of 20 seconds of intense exercise followed by 10 seconds of rest.
 The extra workouts for the P90X program are a stretching workout and a yoga workout.

 Both systems include a nutrition component; however, the P90X nutrition guide is more detailed than the Supreme 90 Day guide.
 The P90X nutrition plan is broken into three phases: Fat Shredder, Energy Booster and Endurance Maximizer.
-Each phase has a specific macro-nutrient breakdown and daily caloric goal.
+Each phase has a specific macro-nutrient breakdown and estimated daily caloric goal.

 The P90X nutrition program provides five detailed meals for every day of the program and recipes with detailed nutrition information.
 The Supreme 90 Day nutrition guide includes a food guide and nutrition tips, but it isn't as detailed and doesn't break the program down into daily meals.

 Read more: P90X Workout Program Pros & Cons